CENTRAL OTAGO ORAL HISTORY PROJECT

 Additional useful information may be found on the NOHANZ Resources Page Resources&Documents – National Oral History Association of New Zealand (NOHANZ)

-Please feel free to get in touch with the oral history manager at any stage via email on oralhistorycoord@gmail.com if you have any questions or would like additional support.
+Please email the Oral History Manager Joanna Leigh if you have any questions or would like additional support.